yeole-rohan/ray-editor/README.md

   * `stylesheetUrl`: Default: "" - If `initStyles:true` then will insert this url (relative or absolute path) into the DOM to load custom stylesheets.
   * If left unset, defaults to the "main" branch CDN url.

+* **Toolbar Options**

+  * `toolbarType`: Default: "default" - Change the style of the toolbar.
+Inline toolbars are hidden by default and will display when the editor area is focused.

+    * Options: default | inline

 ---